 Tips

-Steer clear of employing abrasive substances, potent chemicals, or rough cleaning pads, as they have the potential to harm the grill's surfaces.
+• Avoid using abrasive substances, potent chemicals, or rough cleaning pads, as these can potentially harm the grill's surfaces.

-In the event that the non-stick coating shows signs of deterioration, consider replacing the grill plates.
+• If the non-stick coating shows deterioration, consider replacing the grill plates.
 This approach guarantees both safe and efficient cooking.

 Drip Tray

-Located under the grilling grates, the drip tray catches fat that drips through.
-Some electric grill models have a removable drip tray, while others permanently attach them to the grill.
+The drip tray, located under the grilling grates, catches fat that drips through.
+Some electric grill models have a removable drip tray, while others permanently attach it to the grill.

-If the drip tray can be detached, immerse it in warm, soapy water and employ a non-abrasive sponge to scrub it clean carefully.
+If the drip tray can be detached, immerse it in warm, soapy water and use a non-abrasive sponge to scrub it clean.
 Otherwise, allow the drip tray to cool, and then use a wet sponge to clean the attached tray.
 Rinse in clean water and dry with a towel or paper towel.

 Tips:

-If the drip tray is dishwasher-safe, you can place it in the dishwasher for cleaning.
-Check the manufacturer's guidelines before doing so.
+• If the drip tray is dishwasher-safe, you can put it in the dishwasher for cleaning.
+However, check the manufacturer's guidelines before doing so.

-These detachable parts are frequently dishwasher-safe, although you should confirm them in your owner's manual.
+These detachable parts are frequently dishwasher-safe, although you should confirm this in your owner's manual.
 Alternatively, clean them in the sink using warm, soapy water and a gentle sponge.
-Follow up with a clean water rinse and dry with a towel or paper towel.
+Rinse with clean water and dry with a towel or paper towel.

-When faced with more challenging grease or residue, you can craft a solution by combining equal water and white vinegar measures.
+When faced with more challenging grease or residue, you can craft a solution by combining equal amounts of water and white vinegar.
 Moisten a cloth or sponge with the solution and use it to scrub the areas requiring attention.
 Rinse the splash guard and lid under running water to remove soap or vinegar residue.
 Make sure to rinse all surfaces thoroughly.

 Tips